 Justus Stearns continued his generous support of the hospital until his death at age 87 in 1933.
 He often visited the hospital and took current bills off the spindle and paid them himself.

 As the effects of the Great Depression began to ease, the men of the community began working diligently for a new hospital.
 The women decided to form an organization of their own.
 With help from the Women’s Auxiliary of Hackley Hospital in Muskegon, the women’s Auxiliary to Paulina Stearns Hospital was organized in 1938.
 Mrs. K. B. Matthews was elected the first president of the Auxiliary.
 This group was incredibly active and served the hospital in many ways, raising funds and working alongside the staff, offering help in many ways large and small.

 In 1939 the first hospital was no longer large enough to meet the community’s needs and a new 30-bed hospital was built on Washington Avenue and opened in August 1940.

 In 1953 a three-story west wing was added.
 Over time, more space was needed, so property on Ludington Avenue was purchased.
 In 1967, Memorial Hospital of Mason County, a 76-bed facility opened, and in May 1981, the name was changed to Memorial Medical Center of West Michigan.
-The hospital has grown steadily ever since and is now a 95-bed regional Medical Center with a full array of outpatient services and inpatient medical, surgical, critical-care, step-down and behavioral health units.
+In October 2013, the hospital integrated with Spectrum Health and the name changed to Spectrum Health Ludington Hospital.
+The hospital has grown steadily ever since and is now a 87-bed regional hospital with a full array of outpatient services and inpatient medical, surgical, critical-care, step-down and behavioral health units.

 Yet, for all its growth, the hospital will always trace its roots back to a small group of enthusiastic women, unpaid but hard-working, with big plans and perseverance, who dreamed it was all possible.